top of page

 Before the Interview

-1. Client intake form (we already have your name and email, but will ask for your DOB, address, mobile, preferred pronouns, and an emergency contact name and number, which you don't have to supply).
-You can upload or email other reports, etc, if you want to
+1. Client intake form (we already have your name and email, but will ask for your DOB, address, mobile, pronouns, and an emergency contact name and number).
+You can upload or email other reports, etc, if you want to (not necessary)

 2. Service agreement (states our policies and so on)